 Commitment, Caring and Leadership

-From this website, prospective students can learn about the mission, history and programs offered, as well as download application materials.
+Thanks for visiting the PLU School of Nursing!
+Learn about the mission, history and programs offered, as well as download application materials.
 Health professionals looking to stay abreast of current issues or return to practice can read about courses offered through Continuing Nursing Education.
 Our current students can keep informed of important dates and events and download required paperwork.
 Nursing alumni can learn about current events at the School of Nursing, keep in touch with their fellow graduates, and find ways to contribute to nursing education at PLU.